-List of Indicators For this data category and source, SAVI has developed 111 associated
+For this data category and source, SAVI has developed 111 associated indicators.
+Email savi@iupui.edu for a complete list of indicators.

 - Sampling error: Census 2000 Summary File 3 (SF3) data were generated from a random sampling.
 For this reason, SF3 data may over- or under-count a particular item due to sampling error.
 Also, comparing population or housing unit counts between STF1A/SF1 (100%) and STF3A/SF3 (sampled) data at individual geography levels will often reveal inconsistent totals.
 Whenever possible, SF1 data should be used. - Limited geographies: The U.S. Census Bureau does not release all data for all of the census geographies.
 If they feel there is sufficient reason to believe individual confidentiality may be breached with a certain variable, they may only release data at levels which do not breach confidentiality. - Other: See the U.S. Census Bureau web site, www.census.gov, and technical documentation for each release of data for a complete discussion of limitations associated with census data.